 The only song that has an immediately apparent narrative is “Night Sides,” in which a woman’s life is upended by her burgeoning psychic powers (“She fears her own power/She never recognised her ability to heal”).
 And yet, rather than make the album seem insufferably pretentious, the enigmatic lyrics only add to its allure.
 One can’t help but wonder if Moore and O’Sullivan are drawing from arcane texts, ancient images, and obscure rituals for lyrical inspiration.

 (This might not be too far from the truth, actually.
-The album’s title comes from a 15th century text about dreams titled Hypnerotomachia Poliphili, and the band has described the album as being about “saturated phenomenology,” “the death of allegory,” and “the multiverse as hypostatic union” — so take that for whatever it’s worth.)
+The album’s title comes from a 15th century text about dreams titled Hypnerotomachia Poliphili, and the band has described the album as being about “saturated phenomenology,” “the death of allegory,

 The Strife of Love in a Dream didn’t quite click with me at first; I appreciated what the duo were trying to do but something kept the album at arm’s length.
 And then one day, all of the pieces fell into place and the band’s spell was complete.
 Since then, I’ve been unable to shake its hold.
 With their musical alchemy, Moore and O’Sullivan have taken the sounds and aesthetics of decades long since past and reshaped them into strange and thrilling new forms.